Industrialising construction workflows via a cloud-native configuration platform

 ● Put usability first: let users select from a toolkit of repeatable components to rapidly create industrialised buildings.

-● Standardise beautiful design: take a modular approach to enable modern methods of construction.
+● Standardise design: take a modular approach to enable modern methods of construction.

-● Connect: bring together industry experts seamlessly and reduce cost margins and wasted effort.
+● Connect: bring together industry experts and reduce cost margins and wasted effort.

 Before Ark invested further resources into their concept, we took a collaborative human-centred design approach to validate their ideas.
 Stuart describes this initial step as “a hugely valuable service to help people go through that discovery and shape the ideas and refine the ideas that they might have for technology or a product.”
-Ark was beginning to recruit its in-house software development team and overtime we formed an integrated team as part of the build process, this way we ensured a seamless transition post Airteam.
+Ark was beginning to recruit its in-house software development team and over time we formed an integrated team as part of the build process, this way we ensured a structured handover.

 Once we had solidified our ideas, we moved on to design.
 Ark was designed as a suite of interrelated applications, an ecosystem of consistently branded functions that work together to enhance the construction experience digitally.
 By using feature-rich, data-driven software, workflows were created to systemise and automate the construction planning process.
 The core aim was to reduce needless overhead, cost margins, and effort spent throughout the construction process.